-- Boarding school students below the college level should be counted at their parental residence. - College students living at home should also be counted at their parental residence. - College students who live away from home should count themselves at the on- or offcampus residence where they live and sleep most of the time, even if they are home or on break on Census Day. - U.S. college students who are living outside the United States while attending college outside the country are not counted in the census. - Foreign students living in the country while attending college in the United States should be counted at the on- or off-campus residence where they live and sleep most of the time.
+- Boarding school students below the college level should be counted at their parental residence. - College students living at home should also be counted at their parental residence. - College students who live away from home should count themselves at the on- or offcampus residence where they would have been living even if their college closed down and they returned home or went elsewhere. - U.S. college students who are living outside the United States while attending college outside the country are not counted in the census. - Foreign students living in the country while attending college in the United States should be counted at the on- or off-campus residence where they would have been living even if their college closed down and they returned home or went elsewhere.